 Results and discussion.
 Results should be presented briefly in tables or figures.
-The author should confront partial results with data published by other authors, whose names and year of publication are to be cited by including them in the text directly (e.g. as published by Reicosky (2001); Galambošová and Rataj (2010) found…), or citing authors and years of publication in parentheses (Williams et al., 2012; Macák and Žitňák, 2010) separated by semicolons.
+The author should confront partial results with data published by other authors, whose names and year of publication are to be cited by including them in the text directly (e.g. as published by Reicosky (2001); Galambošová and Rataj (2010) found…) or citing authors and years of publication in parentheses (Williams et al., 2012; Macák & Žitňák, 2010) separated by semicolons.
 Provide enough data to give reasons for conclusions.
 The same information should not be given in different forms (tables, graphs, text).
 In the discussion, it is necessary to emphasise the importance of findings and to compare the information obtained with existing knowledge, if possible.
 Tables and figures should be marked understandably; photographs, graphs, diagrams, maps, etc. should have a legend.
-Using ™ and ® with products is necessary.
+Using TM and ® with products is necessary.

+Illustrations.
 Illustrations are pictures containing graphs, diagrams, maps, schemes and others.
 There is no need to distinguish between different types of illustrations.
 You can label all as „Figure”.
 All the illustrations must be numbered in a continuous series of numbers in the entire manuscript and they must have captions (name of the figure) for each figure.
 Name of the figure must be understandable even without the text.
 They must be placed just after the text that mentions it for the first time (preferably on the same page).
-Figures should be centered, if possible.
+Figures should be centred, if possible.
 Each figure must be referred to in the paper (for example Fig. 1).

-Equations are located in the middle of the line, comments and symbols at the beginning of the line.
+Equations, formulas.
+Equations are in the middle of the line, comments and symbols at the beginning of the line.
 If the thesis includes more formulas, the number of the formula shall be in roundish brackets without spaces, located at the right end of the line.
 Please use italics for stating physical constants and mathematical variables.
 We use the International System of Units SI (ISO 80000-1 as a part of the ISO 80000 standard).
 When writing equations, we use equation editor (has to be installed).

 Mark the number of equation (in a bracket to the right) and Bookmark it for the next references in the text through: